ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

      (  0.353554  0.000000  0.000093  0.000000  0.353553  0.000000 )
      (  0.353554  0.000000  0.000093  0.000000 -0.353553  0.000000 )
     ```
-        1. Tells us that this is a vibrational $\Gamma$ point calculation.
+        1. This tells us the wave vector of the vibration.
+Here, this is the $\Gamma$ point.
         2. The matrix shown below is $D_{1{\alpha}2{\beta}}=\frac{1}{\sqrt{M_{1}M_{2}}}K_{1{\alpha}2{\beta}}$, i.e. the dynamical matrix associated with the displacements of atoms 1 and 2 along Cartesian directions $\alpha$ and $\beta$.
         3. These entries are $D_{1x2x}$, $D_{1x2y}$, and $D_{1x2z}$, respectively.
-Note that the entries oin the second, fourth, and sixth columns are the imaginary parts of the dynamical matrix.
+The entries in the second, fourth, and sixth columns are the imaginary parts of the dynamical matrix.
         4. These entries are $D_{1y2x}$, $D_{1y2y}$, and $D_{1y2z}$, respectively.
         5. These entries are $D_{1z2x}$, $D_{1z2y}$, and $D_{1z2z}$, respectively.
-        6. The entries of the diagonalised dynamical matrix will be found below this line.
+        6. The results obtained from diagonalizing the dynamical matrix can be found below this line.
         7. The vibration frequency of the seventh normal mode.
-        8. The displacement of each atom in the seventh normal mode.
-This line says that the displacement of the C atom (i.e. atom 1) is (0,-0.447,0).
-Note that the numbers on the second, fourth, and sixth columns are the imaginary parts of the displacements.
-So if these numbers are not zero, you need to check your calculation.
+        8. The polarization vector of each atom in the seventh normal mode.
+This line says that the polarization vector of the C atom (i.e. atom 1) is (0,-0.447,0).
+The numbers in the second, fourth, and sixth columns are the imaginary parts of the polarization vector.
-        9. Similar to the previous line, this line says that the displacement of the H atom (i.e. atom 2) is (0,-0.447,0).
+        9. Similar to the previous line, this line says that the polarization vector of one of the H atoms (atom 2) is (0,-0.447,0).

     - So everything you want to know about the normal modes of a molecule will be contained in the `matdyn` file.
 Answer the following questions by reading this file.